lokwani-d/NEU-Spring-2020-INFO6205-Project-EPL-Ranking-System/README.md

 METHOD A: It computes the point table based on the cumulative probability distribution function of a team winning

+METHOD B: It computes the point table based on the discrete probability of each each goal score combination and then takes the decision

+Authors prefer Method B for finer accuracy but it is left to user to make a choice

 INPUT REQUIRED: A or B

 OUTPUT EXPECTED: A FINAL POINT TABLE FOR THE LEAGUE